Travel Diaries: How A Matchmaker Explores The World

 What's your biggest vacation splurge?
 Booking a five-star hotel in Madrid last minute for my birthday.

 What’s your minibar weakness?
 Fiji Water.
-It's hands down the best water on Earth, and I plan on traveling to Fiji to verify that fact.
+It's hands down the best water on Earth, and I plan on travelling to Fiji to verify that fact.

 What is the first big trip you ever took?
 I came to America from Jamaica when I was four all by myself.
 My mother still brags about it.